-M. Ehsan Hoque is an assistant professor of computer science and electrical and computer engineering at the University of Rochester, where he directs the Rochester Human-Computer Interaction (ROC HCI) Lab.
-He is also an associate director of research for the Goergen Institute for Data Science.
+M. Ehsan Hoque is an Asaro-Biggar ('92) Family Assistant Professor of computer science at the University of Rochester, where he directs the Rochester Human-Computer Interaction (ROC HCI) Lab.
+He is currently the interim director for the Goergen Institute for Data Science.

 His research focuses on: